rcpch/digital-growth-charts-documentation/docs/clinician/chart-information-health-staff.md

 ## Instructions for the Trisomy 21 (Down's Syndrome) charts

 The PDF linked below was produced in 2012 to accompany the Trisomy 21 (Down's Syndrome) charts.
 In due course, we will update and reformat the text and adapt the presentation for the API version of the charts.
+Note that the trisomy 21 AAP (USA) reference is also supported.

 [PDF Down's Syndrome Chart Information (2012)](../_assets/_pdfs/2012-instructions-for-downs-syndrome-charts.pdf)